ams2121/OnlyValid/README.md

 * If I send email to an address (to/cc/bcc), it is likely someone I know and with whom I converse
 * If I send email to an address, show me email recieved from this address (High Trust)
 * The more email I sesnd to an address, the more I probably trust it
+* If the email is from a first hop that the sender normally uses, trust them more (ie. my mail server is likley always the same or similar)

 **Statement 2) Friends of Friends - Show email from people who also get email, from the people to whom I send email **